Learn more about how the Cal Poly Humboldt Library can help

 Poster: Your poster should be an outline of your research with interesting commentary about what you learned along the way.

-You: You should prepare a 1-2 minute lightning talk about your research.
+You: You should prepare a 10-30 second elevator pitch and a 1-2 minute lightning talk about your research.
 This should be a unique experience or insight you had about your research that adds depth of understanding to what the attendee can read on your poster.

 Handout: Best practices for handouts - Your handout should be double-sided.
 The first side of the paper should include a picture of your poster (this can be in black and white or color).
 The second side of the handout should include your literature review, cited references, further information about your topic and your contact information.